 - Thinly sliced fresh basil leaves, optional

 - In a large bowl, combine 1-1/2 cups flour, cornmeal, yeast, sugar and salt.
 In a small saucepan, heat water and oil to 120°-130°.
 Add to dry ingredients; beat just until moistened.
 Stir in enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in warm place until doubled, about 30 minutes.

-- In a large skillet, cook and stir mushrooms in 2 teaspoons oil over medium-high heat until tender.
-In a small bowl, mix the tomatoes, tomato sauce, tomato paste, garlic and seasonings.
+- In a large skillet, saute the mushrooms in 2 teaspoons oil until tender.
+In a large bowl, mix the tomatoes, tomato sauce, tomato paste, garlic and seasonings.

 - Generously grease a 13-in. x 9-in. baking pan or dish with the remaining 2 teaspoons oil.
 Punch dough down.
 Roll out into a 15-in. x 11-in. rectangle.
 Transfer to prepared pan, pressing onto the bottom and halfway up the sides of pan.
 Sprinkle with 2 cups mozzarella cheese.

-- Spoon half of the sauce over the cheese (save remaining sauce for other use or use for dipping).
+- Spoon half of the sauce over the cheese (save remaining sauce for another use or for dipping).
 Layer with the sausage, sauteed mushrooms and, if desired, pepperoni; top with the remaining mozzarella cheese and Parmesan cheese.